SONG

 Creative Technologist

-How might we design a shared musical experience create meaningful
+How might we design a shared musical experience that creates meaningful connections between residents in urban areas?

 The guqin is the earliest plucked string instrument of the Han Chinese people, a treasure in Han culture, and the most revered musical instrument in ancient Chinese civilization.
-Ranked first among the Four Arts: 琴 (music), 棋 (chess), 书 (calligraphy), and 画 (painting), it has been regarded by scholars as the embodiment of refinement.
+Ranked first among the Four Arts of qin (music), qi (chess), shu (calligraphy), and hua (painting), it has been regarded by scholars as the embodiment of refinement.
 Serving as an accompanying instrument for literati during poetic recitations, the guqin has remained an essential area of knowledge and a required discipline for scholars throughout history.

 琴